 From April-June open Tuesday-Sunday from 9:00am-5:00pm.
 From July-August open Monday from 12:00pm-5:00pm and Tuesday-Sunday from 9:00am-6:00pm.
 From September-October open Tuesday-Sunday from 9:00am-5:00pm.
 These times are for the surface exhibits in the Open-Air Mining Museum.

 Slovak Mining Museum Tours

 Tours into the mine are only available when there is a minimum of 5 visitors.
 During peak periods, this is no problem as there are always plenty of visitors.
 During the summer (May-September), tours into the mine are on the hour.
 In off-season, tours are only available at 9:00, 12:00 and 15:00.
 However, times are subject to change, so have your hotel or the Banská Štiavnica Tourist Information Centre call for you.

 €6.00 for adults.
 To take photos, a photo license is required for €2.00.

 Located 1.5km from the Banska Stiavnica town center on Jozefa Karola Hella road.
 There is limited on-road parking on Jozefa Karola Hella and a small lot opposite the Open-Air Mining Museum Banska Stiavnica.

 Website: http://www.muzeumbs.sk (There is not a full English version, but it can be translated in your browser and some parts of the website have limited information in English).

 Accommodations: Check the current prices on lodging in Banska Stiavnica.

 We were the grateful guests of the Slovak Tourist Board.
 As always, all opinions are our own.
-Note: Some links may be affiliate links, which means Travel Addicts may earn a few pennies if you buy something, which helps offset our costs of web hosting – all at no additional cost to you.
+Note: Some links may be affiliate links, which means Travel Addicts may earn a few pennies if you buy something – all at no additional cost to you.